-Is Australia Day, 26 January, the day the First Fleet dropped anchor in Sydney Cove, more appropriately called Dispossession Day?
-That is certainly one view of our national day and it has come to the fore again this January.
+Is 26 January, the day the First Fleet dropped anchor in Sydney Cove, more appropriately called Dispossession Day?
+That is certainly one view of our national day, Australia Day, and it has come to the fore again this January.

 Explorers like Sturt and Mitchell and numerous early settlers observed and commented on the cultivated appearance of fertile lands cleared with fire, and on the quality and friability of the soil in areas where white people had not then settled.
 They observed how Aborigines tilled and aerated the soil with hoe-like tools, spread seeds, built dams and irrigated, harvested native grain with knife-like implements and stockpiled it, made paste and baked bread.
 They saw the extensive yam gardens in coastal areas, when yam was an indigenous staple food.

 Settlers and explorers wrote about the numerous sophisticated fishing methods across the country to catch and manage fish stock, for example haul-nets with floats and weights, fish traps, permanent fences across streams to act as gates, dykes over a metre high to create weirs for breeding.

 They also recorded the sizes and living conditions of Aboriginal communities.
 Huts which were large and circular, the outside covered with bark and grass and coated with clay, with a fire in the centre and a hole at the top as a chimney.
 One was recorded as “capable of containing at least 40 persons and of very superior construction”.
 There are numerous references to Aboriginal communities of over 1,000, even in areas which today are referred to as desert.